bjornvester/wsdl2java-gradle-plugin/README.md

 ## Contributions

-I often feel a bit stretched out in terms of maintaining this and my projects.
+I often feel a bit stretched out in terms of maintaining this and my other projects.
 For that reason, I might not respond to issues and PRs very often.